The Countertransference 'Trap'

-Having insight to our countertransference reactions is critical to a ‘do no harm’ approach, for the highly vulnerable populations we service.
+Having insight into our countertransference reactions is critical to a ‘do no harm approach, for the highly vulnerable populations we service.

-This workshop will include videos, personal reflective exercises, breakout groups and clinical knowledge overview.
+This workshop will include videos, personal reflective exercises, breakout groups and a clinical knowledge overview.

-The goal of this workshop is to gain insight and learn our countertransference reactions, and how they operate in the therapeutic approach with clients, and once identified how we challenge ourselves to address these countertransferences so that we ‘do no harm’ to clients.
+This workshop aims to gain insight and learn our countertransference reactions and how they operate in the therapeutic approach with clients, and once identified how we challenge ourselves to address these countertransferences so that we ‘do not harm’ to clients.

 ‘Use of self’ was an approach and yet the challenges and even risks for ‘use of self’